TheSciCoder3000/TheSciCoder3000/README.md

 ###

 <p align="left">
-  Hey there my name is John Juvi De Villa<br>
-  <br>I'm a Computer Engineer graduate with knowledge in both Hardware and Software engineering.
-  I specialize in software development, particularly frontend web development with Reactjs.
-I have started my software development journey back in 2020 and I have gained multiple experiences over the years in the field of software engineering.
+  <b>Hi, I’m John Juvi De Villa</b> — <i>a Computer Engineer and Web Developer.</i><br><br>
+  I am a computer engineer graduate with specialization in Software engineering, but my true passion lies in crafting exceptional digital experiences.
+Since starting my software development journey in 2020, I’ve specialized in frontend web development with React.js, building fast, responsive, and visually engaging interfaces.<br><br>

+  Over the years, I’ve worked on diverse projects, refining my skills in building functional, user-friendly web applications.
+My goal is simple: to deliver clean, efficient, and scalable solutions for my clients and employers.<br><br>

+  If you’re looking for a developer who has the technical skills needed to turn your ideas into reality, I’d be happy to help bring your vision to life.
 </p>

 <br>